MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-replicatedata-property.md

 ---

 # ReplicateData Property
-Indicates that the table data is replicated.
-The default value is `on` for all tables.
+Indicates that the table data is replicated to the cloud service.
+The default value is `true` for all tables.

 ## Applies To
  - Table fields